blukatdevelopment/UnchainedWorldsOld/core_rules.md

 Specific skills define a very narrow action, like agriculture, tracking, or poetry.
 They are not defined exhaustively, and can be added by supplementary books.

 ### General Skills
 Some skills are general in nature, and may apply to a wide variety of situations.
 When a feat, lineage, or class grants you proficiency in a skill, it will likely be in general skills.
 They are listed explicitly below.
+Each may be mapped to a specific ability, depending on how the skill is used.
 - Acrobatics - Acts of agility such as performing a backflip or landing from a great height.
 - Animal Handling - Befriending, calming, or commanding animals.
 - Arcana - Recalling knowledge related to subjects of a magical nature.